Chetankatankar/Chat-application-with-django/README.md

 we can chat here freely ahha.!

-see this project is working as microservice in one my project list that is Indian Railway Bridge Management System Lucknow Yess it is playing very effective value in my project
+see this project is working as microservice in one my project list that is Indian Railway Bridge Management System Lucknow Yess it is playing very effective value in my project.